2012 United States presidential election in Tennessee: Democratic primary

-Republican
+Republican primary

 The Republican primary took place on Super Tuesday, March 6, 2012.

 Tennessee has 58 delegates to the 2012 Republican National Convention.
 Three superdelegates are unbound.
 27 delegates are awarded by congressional district, 3 delegates for each district.
 If a candidate wins two-thirds of the vote in a district, he takes all 3 delegates there; if not, delegates are split 2-to-1 between the top two candidates.
 Another 28 delegates are awarded to the candidate who wins two-thirds of the vote statewide, or allocated proportionately among candidates winning at least 20% of the vote if no one gets two-thirds.

 Former Senator from Pennsylvania Rick Santorum won the primary with a plurality, carrying 37.11% of the vote and all but four counties, awarding him 29 delegates.
 Former Massachusetts Governor and eventual nominee, Mitt Romney, came second with 28.06% of the vote and 19 delegates.
 He carried only three counties: Davidson, Loudon, and Williamson.
 Former Speaker of the House of Representatives, Newt Gingrich of neighboring Georgia, came third with 23.96% of the vote and 9 delegates, carrying only the county of Marion.
 Representative from Texas Ron Paul received 9.04% of the vote and all other candidates received under 1% of the vote.